-Ath can generate complete ready-to-use projects for the R&D Team's ABEC/AKABAK, which is a 3D acoustic boundary element metod (BEM) solver.
+The program 'Ath' originated as a generator of geometries for acoustic horns and waveguides.
+It can also generate complete ready-to-use projects for the R&D Team's software ABEC/AKABAK, a 3D acoustic boundary element method (BEM) solver.

-Add-Ins for Autodesk Fusion 360 are available that import generated geometries as smooth surfaces for subsequent high-quality CAD modeling.
+Custom scripts for Autodesk Fusion 360 are available to import the generated shapes as smooth surfaces for a subsequent high-quality CAD modeling and/or 3D printing.